 My research focuses on using routine primary care databases to answer important questions about health, health service use and health outcomes and also on health promotion in primary care, particularly through trials.

-The primary care epidemiology work uses large primary care databases eg Clinical Practice Research Database with linkages to mortality, Hospital Episode Statistics and deprivation data for innovative studies including in the areas of diabetes and infections, polypharmacy, learning disability, bereavement and excess mortality during the COVID-19 pandemic.
-Current active grants include: diabetes and infections (incorporating importance of glycaemic control and variability) awarded by NIHR; tuberculosis and non-communicable disease risk, awarded by US National Institute of Health, in collaboration with Emory University, US; and epidemiology of neuromuscular disease awarded by Muscular Dystrophy UK.
+I co-lead the multidisciplinary primary care epidemiology group, which uses large primary care databases eg Clinical Practice Research Database with linkages to mortality, Hospital Episode Statistics and deprivation data for innovative studies including in the areas of diabetes and infections, polypharmacy, learning disability, bereavement and excess mortality during the COVID-19 pandemic.
+Current active grants include: diabetes and infections (incorporating importance of glycaemic control and variability) awarded by NIHR; and tuberculosis and non-communicable disease risk, awarded by US National Institute of Health, in collaboration with Emory University, US.

 My teaching portfolio includes being module lead for the MBBS T-year clinical epidemiology Case Analysis Project, clinical assessment of medical students in all years of MBBS, contributing to immunisations and population health teaching and to the iBSc primary care module.
-I also provide PhD and primary care academic clinical fellow supervision.
+I also provide PhD, primary care academic clinical fellow, in practice fellow and clinical lecturer supervision.

-Additionally, I maintain a clinical role and work as a part-time salaried GP in Oxfordshire.
+Additionally, I worked as a part-time salaried GP in Oxfordshire until end of 2023.

 Her MD, awarded in 2005, examined depression, disability and use of primary care services by older people and linked survey and routine general practice data.
 She has been at St George's since 1994, when she was appointed as a lecturer.
 Prior to this, Dr Harris graduated in Medicine from St George's in 1988, completed her vocational training in General Practice, and gained her Membership of the Royal College of General Practitioners with distinction in 1992.
 Following this she worked in India for a year, training village health workers and working on a primary health care programme.
 In 1994 Dr Harris gained an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine with a distinction.

-She works part time as a GP at Sonning Common Health Centre in Oxfordshire, alongside her academic work at St George's, University of London, and has edited a book on managing older people in primary care.
+She worked part time as a GP initially in Battersea, South London, then in Sonning Common in Oxfordshire, alongside her academic work at St George's, University of London for over 30 years, until end of Dec 2023.
+She has edited a book on managing older people in primary care.
 Professor Harris currently sits on five Programme grant / Trial Steering Committees for the National Institute for Health Research.

 Tess Harris is a Professor of Primary Care Research in the Population Health Research Institute.
 Her research focuses on the use of primary care databases to answer important questions about health service use and health outcomes and on health promotion, particularly trials conducted in primary care.